ashokumaar/naukri-auto-update-resume/README.md

 3. If not logged in, it uses your credentials to log in and saves the new cookies.
 4. Simulates user activity on the homepage.
 5. Navigates to the profile page.
-6. (Optional) Updates your profile headline and uploads your resume.
+6. Updates your profile headline and uploads your resume.
 7. Searches for jobs using a specified keyword.
 8. Applies to jobs, using AI (Groq/Gemini) and `my_profile.txt` for application questions, while avoiding companies in the blocklist.
 9. Sends a notification to your Telegram chat to confirm the result.